 A pet can bring us so much joy and, as we know, they are the best companion and member of the family that anyone could ask for.
 But they also require a lot of care, and maintaining your pet’s healthy lifestyle can become very pricey.
 There are several ways to ensure that your pet is healthy and happy when your budget is low.
 Some of these tips are very easy to do and guarantee big savings in the long run.
 Take a look at our top ten ways to save money on your vet bills.

 We all know that sometimes vet bills can be quite expensive.
 Did you know that some vets offer finance just like when making a large purchase for your home?
-This is a low-cost solution that helps you spread the costs with interest rates often as a low as 0%.
+This is a solution that helps you spread the cost with interest rates often as low as 0%.
 This option is certainly worth considering when faced with unexpected expensive vet bills for emergency treatments or costly procedures.
 It may not save you money in the long run, but it will enable you to pay your bill over a set payment term to budget your outgoings.

 3. Shop Around

 It’s not unusual for vet surgeries to welcome new clients with a deal or an offer.
 Common ones to look out for are free first consultations, vaccination amnesties or neutering discounts.
 Check out what their existing clients think about them by asking your friends, visit forums, and read their reviews to find a good but also reasonably priced vet.
 Shop around your local area and don’t be afraid to get written quotes from vets to compare prices and make the best decision for you and your pet.
 Some vets might even do a special discount to attract you as a new client.

 4. Save Money on Emergency Care

 Emergency out of hours veterinary bills can be more costly than you might expect.
 However, many vets are open seven days a week at standard rates and late evening opening is also quite common.
 Also, many vets offer their own out of hours service.
 You could save money using these vets over an emergency veterinary service, as emergency vets charge a premium not only for consultations but also for other procedures.